coleifer/peewee/docs/peewee/cookbook.rst

     # now we will order by the count, which was aliased to "ct"
     query = query.order_by(R('ct'))

+To execute custom SQL, please refer to :ref:`using_sql`.

 Retrieving raw tuples / dictionaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^